Gerrix90/ng-playground/README.md

-# This is an Angular 5 learning playground
+# This is an Angular 5 Shop
-## Front to back series
+## Project

-### Learn Angular from a Beginner to Advance!
+### Buidling an Angular 5 shop website
-#### Learn Angular fundamentals, data and handling events, building re-usable components, directives, template driven forms, reactive forms, consuming http services, routing and navagation, authentication and authorization, deployment, building apps with firebase, animations, angular material, redux, unit testing, intergration testing and building a ecommerce store.
+#### Includes authorization and authenication, admin rights with CRUD, shopping cart, shipping page, checkout page, using firebase as backend.